161chihuahuas/dusk/howto.md

 #### Mobile / Remote Access

-Dusk exposes its encrypted virtual file system as a local FTP server.
-FTP stands for *File Transfer Protocol*.
-It's an ancient standard from the early internet.
-It's simple and widely supported on every platform.

-> **SFTP** and **WebDAV** support is coming and will provide additional compatibility and ways to access dusk.

-FTP does not offer encryption on it's own, but dusk tunnels FTP connections through Tor onion services, which provides end-to-end encryption between your devices.
-Accessing dusk from another device, such as a phone or tablet (or another computer) just requires an FTP client and a Tor proxy.
+Dusk exposes its encrypted virtual file system as a WebDAV server. through a Tor onion service, which provides end-to-end encryption between your devices.
+Accessing dusk from another device, such as a phone or tablet (or another computer) just requires a WebDAV client and a Tor proxy.

 Both of these are readily available on every platform.
-You just need your **FTP Bridge** address.
+You just need your **WebDAV** address.
 Press the *Super Key* and type **dusk:Settings** and launch the app.
 Select **About** and click OK.

-> You can also run `dusk --menu about` from **Terminal** to print the FTP Bridge onion URL.
+> You can also run `dusk --menu about` from **Terminal** to print the WebDAV Bridge onion URL.

 You will also be shown the option to display a QR code for easier setup on mobile devices.
 Follow the guide for your operating system below.